What does your organization’s name mean?

 How does Ahimsa House help?

 How is Ahimsa House funded?

-Ahimsa House receives a small amount of government funding through the Victim’s of Crime Act Victim’s Assistance Program.
-This funding allocated to one full time staff position, so we rely entirely on individual donations, grants, and corporate sponsorships to cover the costs associated with caring for the pets in our program and overhead costs.
-We are run almost entirely on volunteer labor and receive many in-kind donations of goods and services, making us highly cost-effective.
+Ahimsa House receives government funding through the Victim’s of Crime Act Victim’s Assistance Program.
+We also heavily rely on individual donations, grants, and corporate sponsorships to cover the costs associated with caring for the pets in our program and overhead costs.

 Are you only in Atlanta?